-The CSC, in consultation with registry operators, is authorized to discuss with the IANA Functions Operator ways to enhance the provision of IANA’s operational services to meet changing technological environments;
+The CSC, in consultation with registry operators, is authorized to discuss with the IANA Functions Operator ways to enhance the provision of IANA’s operational services for any of the following reasons:

+to meet changing technological environments;

 as a means to address performance issues; or

 other unforeseen circumstances.

 In the event it is agreed that a material change in IANA naming services or operations would be beneficial, the CSC reserves the right to call for a community consultation and independent validation, to be convened by the IANA Functions Operator, on the proposed change.
-Any recommended change must be approved by the ccNSO and RySG.
+Any recommended change must be approved by the ccNSO Council and RySG.
+In the event that the proposed changes require an amendment to the IANA Naming Function Contract this will be done in accordance with (is there a section of the contract we can site?)

 The IANA Functions Operator would be responsible for implementing any recommended changes and must ensure that sufficient testing is undertaken to ensure smooth transition and no disruption to service levels.

-The CSC will provide a liaison to the IANA Function Review Team and a liaison to any Separation Cross Community Working Group.
+The CSC will provide a liaison to the CSC Charter Review Team, the CSC Effectiveness Review Team, the IANA Function Review Team and to any Separation Cross Community Working Group.

+The CSC will develop with the IANA Function Operator and ICANN a process for timely amendments to service levels where such changes are minor and are unlikely to impose additional resource requirements on the IANA Naming Function Operator (15) (Section 4.3.10).
+This process for timely amendments of the service levels may be updated from time to time and will only become effective after publication of the process on the CSC webpage and after informing the direct customers.

 Conflict of Interest